swcarpentry/r-novice-inflammation/_episodes/01-starting-with-data.md

 {: .output}

 An index like `[30, 20]` selects a single element of a data frame, but we can select whole sections as well.
-For example, we can select the first ten days (columns) of values for the first four patients (rows) like this:
+For example, we can select values for the first four patients (rows) during the first ten days of treatment (columns) like this:

 ~~~